 Your Achilles Tendon is the thick tendon at the back of your ankle that connects your calf muscle to your heel bone.
 All children have a growth plate in their heel that can become inflamed as they grow.
 This causes abnormal loading through the Achilles tendon and subsequent pain.

-Another tendon is called the patella tendon which joins the knee cap (patella) to the shin bone (tibia).
-An overload of this tendon in children is called Osgood-Schlatter Disease.
+The patella tendon which joins the knee cap (patella) to the shin bone (tibia).
+An overload of this tendon in children is Osgood-Schlatter Disease.

 How do they get injured?

-Sever’s disease is caused by the growth plate becoming inflamed as it grows.
+Sever’s disease is due to the growth plate becoming inflamed as it grows.

-Osgood-Schlatter Disease is caused by overuse of the knee usually in an active, growing child.
-It is mainly impact sports required running, jumping, hopping, landing that cause the overload on the knee.
+Osgood-Schlatter Disease is due to overuse of the knee usually in an active, growing child.
+It is mainly impacts sports requiring running, jumping, hopping, landing that results in overload on the knee.